 The Plurinational State of Bolivia is a landlocked country and a democratic republic located in South America.

-In 2006, the assumption of power of the first indigenous president of Bolivia, Evo Morales, was followed by a review of the role of the Catholic church in the country and its influence on government.
+In 2006, the assumption of power by the first indigenous president of Bolivia, Evo Morales, was followed by a review of the role of the Catholic Church in the country and its influence on government.
 In 2009, this culminated in the adoption of a new Constitution following a national referendum, which declared the country a secular State.
 The Catholic Church nevertheless remains a prominent force in State politics.

-Constitution and government |
+| Constitution and government |

 Education and children’s rights |